google/python-fire/CONTRIBUTING.md

 ## Testing

-Python Fire uses [Github Actions](https://github.com/google/python-fire/actions) to run tests on each pull request.
+Python Fire uses [GitHub Actions](https://github.com/google/python-fire/actions) to run tests on each pull request.
 You can run these tests yourself as well.
 To do this, first install the test dependencies listed in setup.py (e.g. pytest, mock, termcolor, and hypothesis).
 Then run the tests by running `pytest` in the root directory of the repository.